A Study on the Origin of Christianity

 "Jude, a bondservant of Jesus Christ, and brother of James," Jude 1

-• James a bondservant of the Lord Jesus Christ = 2?
+• James a bondservant of the Lord Jesus Christ = 2 (or 1?)

 "James, a bondservant of God and of the Lord Jesus Christ," James 1